reevald/tfdf-ft-pipeline/README.md

   <img src="assets/continuous-model-deployment.jpg" alt="Workflow Model Deployment" />
 </p>

 For this workflow, we can trigger it by creating an empty commit with `Deploy Model TFDF` included in the commit message (or triggering it manually in the Action tab).
 After cloning this repository, it will retrieve the latest model version from Google Cloud Storage.
-The model should be tested before deployment (coming soon).
+The model should be tested before deployment.
 If the test passes, the model is ready to be deployed with TFServing and Google Cloud Run.
 Once deployed, we will receive the endpoint for model inference.
 To test predictions, we can use `src/tests/test_prediction.ipynb`.

 **Note:** To integrate all of the workflows, human in loop is still needed to check the input and output of the current and previous workflows.